Increasing business agility with open source learning systems

 L&D plays a critical role in that.
 It may not be called L&D in the future.
 Maybe it shouldn't, because of the perhaps historic baggage that that has around the board table.
 But those organisations that are doing well recognise that they are first and foremost learning organisations and that they are building themselves to be coherent and effective at consistent and continuous innovation, which requires continuous learning at all levels.

-There's an interesting talk and workshop I heard about a year ago.
-It was an organisation that had been heavily disrupted by smaller start-ups, and there was a sort of frustration that the L&D people didn't know the direction of the organisations, that they didn't know the skill sets that they needed to have for the future.
+There's a talk I at few years ago that focused on a organisation that had been heavily disrupted by smaller start-ups, and there was a sort of frustration that the L&D people didn't know the direction of the organisations, that they didn't know the skill sets that they needed to have for the future.
 As I was listening to this I was thinking, "Don't they need to know how to innovate and change and generate the future?"
 No one's going to tell them what is going to be there, but they have to have that sort of self-directed agile approach deeply re-bedded into their DNA.

 It was interesting because they had spots where the business was highly digital but the mainstay of the business and brand was just really quite conservative.
 They were looking for a classic needs analysis rather than sitting there going, "Actually, we're not going to get there.
 We need to work in a really different way."